mhrosas/mhrosas.github.io/CAenSevilla.md

 > piecewise quasipolynomial in this sense.
 This includes or will include families of  Littlewood-Richardson
 > coefficients, Kronecker coefficients, Plethysm coefficients and alike.

-- Adrian Lillo has written some source code for the record-presrving  bijection and the various statistics appearing in our work on record codes and parking functions. (https://github.com/adrianlillo/weary_drivers)
+- Adrian Lillo's SageMath code for the record-presrving  bijection and the various statistics appearing in our work on record codes and parking functions. (https://github.com/adrianlillo/weary_drivers)